actonmass/actonmass.org/_posts/2021-01-04-2021-rules-amendment-1-all-votes-in-legislative-committees-should-be-made-public.md

 date: 2021-01-02T18:11:35.782Z
 image: /img/rules1map.png
 ---
-You can read the full language of our amendment here.

 ## What does the amendment do?

 * **It requires all committees to make their votes public on the website.**